 If the world of Machine learning, Artificial intelligence and Data science excites you, you have come to the right place.
-Take this course to acquire all the necessary skills to become a certified Data scientist.
+Be a part of this internship program to acquire all the necessary skills by working on datasets provided by our partner companies to become a certified Data scientist.
 We would take you through all the techniques to build and deploy advanced machine learning models, exciting and employment relevant hands-on projects.
 At the end of the course a machine learning internship is guaranteed at CL or a partner company to ensure you get meaningful industry experience.

-Industry relevant internships and placements at CL Educate and other partner companies is guaranteed.
+Industry relevant internships and placements at CL Educate and other partner companies like Sundaram Mutual or Kestone or 361DM and more are guaranteed.

 Employment relevant interview preparations